Shashanksnraj/ReleaseGates/readme.md

    ![VSTS Demo Generator](images/querywi.png)

 1. Select **Bugs** under Query.
-As maximum threshold is set to 0, if this query returns any work Item, the release gate will fail.
+As maximum threshold is set to "0", if this query returns any work Item, the release gate will fail.

    ![VSTS Demo Generator](images/qwi.png)

-1. To allow gate functions to initialize and stabilize (it may take some time for them to begin returning accurate results), we configure a delay before the results are evaluated and used to determine if the deployment should be approved or rejected. choose short periods so that we can see the results reasonably quickly.
-The minimum values we can specify is 6 minutes timeout and 5 minutes sampling interval.
+1. To allow gate functions to initialize and stabilize (it may take some time for it to begin returning accurate results), we configure a delay before the results are evaluated and used to determine if the deployment should be approved or rejected.
+Choose short periods so that we can see the results reasonably quick.
+The minimum values we can specify for timeout is 6 minutes and 5 minutes sampling interval.

->In this example, we have set **time between re-evaluation** as 5 minutes, **delay** as 6 minutes and **timeout** 12 minutes.
-When the release is triggered, gates will validate the sample in 0th and 5th minute.
+   >In this example, we have set **Delay before evaluation** as *6 minutes*, **Time between re-evaluation of gates** as *5 minutes* and **Timeout after which gates fail** as *12 minutes*.
+When the release is triggered, gates will validate the sample in 0<sup>th</sup> and 5<sup>th</sup> minute.
 However, no action will be taken based on outcome.
-The next sample will be validated in 10th minute.
-If the result is "**Pass**", Notification would be sent for approval.
-If the result is "**Fail**", the release would time-out after 12th minute.
+The next sample will be validated in 10<sup>th</sup> minute.
+If the result is "**Pass**", Notification will be sent for approval.
+If the result is "**Fail**", the release will time-out after 12<sup>th</sup> minute.

    ![VSTS Demo Generator](images/gate_duration.png)

 ### Enabling Post-deployment Gate.

-1. Click on Post-deployment conditions
+1. Click on **Post-deployment conditions**

    ![VSTS Demo Generator](images/edit_pipeline.png)

-1. Add **Query Azure Monitor Alerts** to the gate.
+1. Enable **Gates** and Add **Query Azure Monitor Alerts** to the gate.

    ![VSTS Demo Generator](images/qam.png)